Mars Needs Moms poster

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This indicates the protagonist's commitment to Milo commits fully to the rescue mission when he encounters Gribble, a human who has been living on Mars for decades.
 Milo chooses to trust this stranger and work with him to save his mother before sunrise., moving from reaction to action.

 At 43 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Milo discovers the horrifying truth: the Martians don't just use mothers - they extract their memories and love to program nanny-bots, killing the mothers in the process.
+The analysis reveals that this crucial beat Milo discovers the horrifying truth: the Martians don't just use mothers - they extract their memories and love to program nanny-bots, killing the mothers in the process.
 His mother is scheduled for extraction at sunrise.
 The stakes become life and death., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 64 minutes (73% through) represents the emotional nadir.
 Here, Milo is captured and his mother is strapped into the extraction machine.
 The sunrise begins and the machine activates.
 All hope seems lost as Milo watches helplessly, facing the death of his mother and knowing his last words to her were that he wished she didn't exist., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.